-Almost all parts of the goji plant have been found utilization in the traditional Chinese medicine.
+Almost all parts of the goji plant have been found utilization in traditional Chinese medicine (TCM).
 Chinese physicians advocate different parts of the plant for each of the four divisions of the year.
-Its leaf in spring, flower in summer, fruits in autumn and root in winter.
+Its leaf in spring, flowers in summer, fruits in autumn, and root in winter.

-The berries employed in medicines to cure inflammations, as a blood thinner, a healh tonic for skin and eyes, to relief nervousness, and to improve memory.
+The berries employed in medicines to cure inflammations, as a blood thinner, a health tonic for skin and eyes, to relieve nervousness, and to improve memory.

 |Dried goji berries.|

-In the United States, dried goji berry available in the supermarkets and Asian stores.
-Buy authentic, branded berries in pack, or bins.
+In the United States, dried goji berries available in supermarkets and Asian stores.
+Buy authentic branded berries in packs or bins.

-In the traditionally cultivated farms, only ripened berries handpicked from the Goji bush.
+In the traditionally cultivated farms, only ripened berries are handpicked from the Goji bush.
 They are then spread out on stacked, drying beds for 10-16 hours under shade until their waxy skin shrinks and shrivel.
-They are then dried under sunlight until there is only 10% moisture left in the berries.
-Once dried the berries are sorted and stored in bags and transported to the warehouse for packaging.
+Then dried under the sun until there is only 10% moisture left in the berries.
+Once dried, the berries are sorted and stored in bags and transported to the warehouse for packaging.

 Dried goji can store well for up to one year.
-In high humid environments, store them in the refrigerator for the extended lifespan.
+In high humid environments, store them in the refrigerator for an extended lifespan.

 Raw, fresh berries last for 2-3 days at cold, room temperatures, and for a couple of days in the fridge.
 Dried berries, however, can store well for several months.

 Completely ripe, fresh berries can be eaten hand-picked straight from the bush.
-Being a member of Solanaceae fruits, eating raw goji could be toxic and therefore, should be avoided.
+Being a member of Solanaceae fruits, eating raw goji could be poisonous, and therefore, should be avoided.